andlarson/RS_TP_Adaptation/README.md

 2. Meshes are always constructed with tetrahedrons and the Free meshing technique.
    Starting from some heuristically chosen density, the mesh is made more dense until the part is successfully meshed.
-Currently, there is no concern about mesh quality.
+Currently, mesh quality is not considered.

 3. TODO:
    All simulations include an initial step which allows any residual stress